michaelanbrown/daily-tracker/README.md

 ## Schemas

 ### Users
-The users schema contains all information needed for a user account - name, username, email, password, and age
+The Users schema contains all information needed for a user account - name, username, email, password, and age

 ### Food
-The food schema owns all information about a food and it's pertinent nutrition facts.
+The Food schema owns all information about a food and it's pertinent nutrition facts.